PolnerA/3D-engine/README.md

 ## Credits

-This tutorial and SFML-based game engine was originally written in C++ by Eric Williams.
+SFML-based game engine was originally written in C++ by Eric Williams.
 Ported to C# by [Mike Magruder](https://github.com/mikemag).